robertgreenhalgh/trio-scripts/README.md

 # trio-scripts
-A repository of scripts associated with the Neotoma trio binning project
+A repository of scripts associated with the <i>Neotoma</i> trio binning project